Skip to content

 What does allowance for credit losses - receivable (current) mean?

-The estimated amount of money owed by customers that the company expects will not be paid.
+The estimated amount of money owed to the company that is unlikely to be collected from customers.